-- 41. These are the costs charged by Transpower for transmission services and those charged by other parties that provide services that substitute for transmission or distribution services.
-Transmission costs include Transpower's interconnection, connection and new investment charges and any avoided cost of transmission (ACOT) payments made by Powerco. - 42.
+- 42. These are the costs charged to Powerco by Transpower for transmission services.
+It includes Transpower's interconnection, connection and new investment charges and any avoided cost of transmission (ACOT) payments made by Powerco. - 43.
 Transmission costs are allocated between customer groups using a weighted average of the regional coincident maximum demand (based on the 100 regional coincident peak demands) attributable to each load group and the number of ICPs within each load group.
-This is because Transpower's interconnection charges, which represent the major part of Powerco's transmission charges, are directly related to these regional coincident peak demands.
+This is because Transpower's interconnection charges, which represent the major part of Powerco's transmission costs, are directly related to these regional coincident peak demands.